Features & Benefits of purchasing a new Furnace

 A single stage furnace will run at full capacity every time.
 Which means it will burn the total amount of btus (100,000) every time and all the time.
 This is to heat 100%.
 1 hour run time = 1 THERM used.

-A 2-stage furnace will flux between 70,000 to 100,000btus which means majority of the time your furnace will only run at 70,000btus which gives 30% less draw when it runs.
+A 2-stage furnace will flux between 70,000 to 100,000btus which means the majority of the time your furnace will only run at 70,000btus which gives 30% less draw when it runs.
 This allows you to run your furnace longer before it hits that 1 THERM.
 1 1/2 hour run time = 1 THERM used.

-A modulating furnace will flux between 35,000 to 100,000btus which means majority of time your furnace will only run at 35,000btus which gives 65% less draw when it runs.
+A modulating furnace will flux between 35,000 to 100,000btus which means the majority of the time your furnace will only run at 35,000btus which gives 65% less draw when it runs.
 This furnace allows you to run it even longer than the 2-stage before it hits that 1 THERM.
 2 1/2 hour run time = 1 THERM used.

 Did you know that there are 3 types of blower motors?!
 Let me tell you a little about each one...